devangxz/parakeet-tdt-deployment/src/content/terms-and-conditions.md

 ## Termination of Service

-We reserve the right to suspend your Scribie.ai account at any time.
+We reserve the right to suspend your Scribie account at any time.

 ## Conditions